 If you’re unsure whether that’s the case with your setup, we recommend that you close XAMPP altogether, and then restart the environment as an administrator.
 To do so in Windows, find the folder where you installed XAMPP and locate the xampp-control file.
 Next, right-click on that file and select Run as administrator:

 If you’re a macOS user, you can right-click on the folder, and then select Get Info.
 In the pop-up window that opens, navigate to the Sharing & Permissions section, click on the padlock icon, and enter your administrator password.
 Change the Read & Write permission settings to Everyone.

 Once XAMPP is up and each of its components is running, MySQL should function correctly.
 That means your database will be accessible.

 If restarting XAMPP with administrator privileges doesn’t solve the problem with your database, the next step is to restore its backup.
 XAMPP automatically creates backups for your environment’s software, which you can access within the folder where you installed it.

 By default, your XAMPP MySQL backup files should be under Local Disk > XAMPP > MySQL.
 Inside that directory, you’ll see several folders, two of which are called data and backup:

 The data folder includes all of the files that your database uses.
 The backup folder contains a single recent copy of your MySQL.

-Before you restore the backup files, use your XAMPP control panel to stop the MySQL software.
-You can do that by clicking on the Stop button to the right of the MySQL option on the main menu:
+You can make a backup by clicking on the Stop button to the right of the MySQL option on the main menu:

 3. Change Your MySQL Port